Data-Robusta/data-robusta/presentation_notes.md

 Why should we care if Colombia is in a multi year drought or about to sign the next big trade agreement?

-Governments and NGOs have been fighting for decades to convert farmers from illicit drugs crops to legal means of providing for their families.
+Governments and NGOs have fought for decades to convert farmers from illicit crops to legal means of providing for their families.

-A stable and healthy coffee economy is key to Colombia's economy.
+A stable coffee economy is key to Colombia's economy.

-Price fluctuation may cost you a bit more on morning coffee run, but for farmers like Jaime it destroys their livelihood.
+Price fluctuation may cost you a extra dime at Starbucks, but for farmers like Jaime it destroys their livelihood.

 what can data science bring to this fight?

-As data scientists we have the ability to uncover new insights and validate already existing knowledge through cutting edge analytic techniques and modeling.
+As data scientists we have the ability to uncover new insights and validate already existing knowledge analytsis and modeling.

 Slide: Goal/Hypothesis

 Our goal was to identify what data affected Colombian coffee prices.
-Our hypthosis was that weather and harvest data were good predictors of price.
-We found that while weather was decent at predicting weather, there were much stronger factors at play.
+We hypothesized that weather and harvest data would predict price.
+We found these factors to be adequate predictors, but there were much stronger factors at play.

 Slide: Process slide